DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/03ProductBrief/Concepts.md

 - **Daemon Service** (DaemonSet): The container groups are completely independent, ensuring that background tasks are continuously executed in the assigned nodes without user intervention.
 The DaemonSet service creates a Pod per node, and you can choose a specific node for deployment.
 Examples of daemons include log collectors and monitoring services like [Fluentd](https://www.fluentd.org/).
 Please refer to [Create a daemon service](../07UserGuide/Workloads/CreateDaemonSetByImage.md).

 - **Normal task** (Job): A common task is a one-time short task that can be executed after the deployment is completed.
-The usage scenario is to perform common tasks and upload the image to the mirror warehouse before creating the workload.
+The usage scenario is to perform common tasks and upload the image to the container registry before creating the workload.
 Please refer to [Create common tasks](../07UserGuide/Workloads/CreateJobByImage.md).

 - **CronJob** (CronJob): A cron job is a short task that runs according to a specified time period.
 The usage scenario is to synchronize time for all running nodes at a fixed point in time.
 Please refer to [Create CronJobByImage](../07UserGuide/Workloads/CreateCronJobByImage.md).